prosier/GettingAndCleaningData/README.md

 ### Introduction

-run_analysis.R does the following:
+The run_analysis.R script will perform the following steps:

-1. Merges the training and the test sets to create one data set.
+* Requires reshape2 library (for the melt() function)
+* Assumes that the data set archive was already downloaded and unzipped
-2. Extracts only the measurements on the mean and standard deviation for each measurement.
+* Reads feature names and only keeps the mean and standard deviation columns
+* Reads training & test files
+* Appends the training and test data set rows
+* Reads the activity labels
+* Creates the label names Subject and Activity and the filtered features labels
+* Appropriately labels the data set with descriptive variable names
-3. Uses descriptive activity names to name the activities in the data set.
+* Uses descriptive activity names to name the activities in the data set
-4. Appropriately labels the data set with descriptive variable names.
+* Melts the data set
-5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject called
+* Creates a second, independent, tidy data set which contains the average of each variable for each activity and subject
+* Saves the resulting tidy data set to file

 ### Execution